Marty Sheargold: Live comedy

 In 2019, Sheargold made a return to live standup comedy after 20 years away from the stage.
 He sold out the initial 11 shows in Sydney, Melbourne, Brisbane, Perth, and Adelaide.
 He added 27 additional shows to the tour in 2020, returning for more shows in all the major capital cities plus Hobart, Canberra, and Cairns.

 Other appearances

 Sheargold has been a panellist on Under Melbourne Tonight, The Micallef Program, The Mick Molloy Show, The Project, Dirty Laundry Live and Have You Been Paying Attention?.

 Controversies

 2023: Behaviour at the AFL Grand Final

 In October 2023, a series of details emerged that Sheargold had been swearing at Southern Cross Austereo's advertising clients at the 2023 AFL Grand Final.
 Sheargold took a break from media commitments following this incident.

-2024: Anti-semitic comments
+2024: Antisemitic comments

-In March 2024, Sheargold aired comments that were interpreted as anti-semitic.
+In March 2024, Sheargold aired comments that were interpreted as antisemitic.
 The comment by Sheargold that received complaints was "And, of course, I should have known it would rely on what the Jewish people wanted".